-Prerequisites: PSY201H1 or a more advanced class on statistics; PSY280H1 or a class on computer vision.
+Prerequisites: PSY201H1 or a more advanced class on statistics; PSY280H1 or a class on computer vision or PSY270H1 or PSY290H1 or COG250H1 or COG341H1 or equivalent.

 Reading Material

 There is no textbook for this class.
 Required reading of journal articles will be posted on the Quercus class site.